RobosocNITH-ROS/SLAM_CAR/README.md

-# 🧽 SLAMurai — SLAM Project using ROS 2
+# 🧽 SLAMurai — SLAM Project using ROS 2(HUMBLE VERSION)
+For JAZZY Version change the branch to #ROS2_JAZZY

 This repository contains a complete SLAM pipeline for a differential drive robot using **ROS 2**, simulated in **Gazebo** or deployed on **hardware**.
 It uses **SLAM Toolbox**, **Nav2 stack**, and custom control nodes.